Career Planning for Part-Time Students

 It is important to think about your career objectives as early in your law school education as possible.
 In your first semester at Loyola, you will be assigned a career counselor who will be your counselor throughout law school.
 Your career counselor is here to help you create a plan of action.
 This will include reviewing your strengths, weaknesses, skills, values, and practice areas you may wish to pursue; designing and updating a legal resume; drafting a cover letter; preparing you for interviews; and helping make you aware of the resources available to you on our web page, in our office, and in the legal community.
 We encourage you to make an appointment to discuss career planning with your counselor or to communicate with your counselor via email and/or by phone if coming into the office is difficult.

-Set up an appointment with our evening student counselor, Debbi Gutman, by emailing firstname.lastname@example.org, calling 312-915-7160, or stopping by our office on the 13th floor.
+Set up an appointment with your career counselor by emailing email@example.com, calling 312-915-7160, or stopping by our office on the 13th floor.

 PROGRAMMING THAT ACCOMMODATES PART-TIME STUDENTS' SCHEDULES

 We make every effort to schedule programming so that as many students as possible are able to attend career-oriented programs.
-Sometimes, however, our program speakers are unable to do programs in the evening.
-When this happens, we ask our speakers to please provide handouts and a powerpoint presentation of their program, which we put on our website when they are provided.
-In the event that you are unable to attend a program, please remember to check out our archive of handouts and powerpoint presentations.
+We also ask our speakers to provide handouts and/or a powerpoint presentation of their program for students who are unable to attend.

-Each semester we hold evening programs that are designed to specifically address your concerns and interests.
+Each semester we hold programs that are designed to specifically address the concerns and interests of our part-time students.
 Programs are presented throughout the academic year to provide information about conducting a job search, career planning, resume and cover letter writing, and interview skills, to name just a few.
-We also hold numerous practice area programs in the evening to introduce students to the many areas of law you can pursue.
+We also hold numerous practice area programs to introduce students to the many areas of law you can pursue.
 These provide students an opportunity to meet and listen to alumni in various specialties.
 Students find these programs to be very informative and good opportunities to network.

-You will be notified about upcoming programs through Law School Announcements, our newsletter, our website's Upcoming Events page, and our emails to you.
+You will be notified about upcoming programs through Law School Announcements, our newsletter, and our emails to you.

-The OCS receives about 3,000 job postings per year for students and alumni.
-Full-time and part-time opportunities are searchabout through the Symplicity on-line system by job type, practice area, and location.
-The OCS emails all first year law students a Symplicity password in early November of their first year.
-If you do not have a password, please contact us at email@example.com and request one.
-The OCS often receives listings for full-time employment during the academic year from employers seeking evening students who can work part- to full-time.
+Our office receives about 3,000 job postings per year for students and alumni.
+Full-time and part-time opportunities are searchable through PEARSON by job type, practice area, and location.
+Our office provides all first year law students with access to PEARSON in mid-October of their first year.
+If you do not have a password, please contact us at firstname.lastname@example.org and request one.
+Career Services often receives listings for full-time employment during the academic year from employers seeking part-time students who can work part- to full-time.

 ON-CAMPUS INTERVIEW PROGRAM

 Third and fourth year part-time students are encouraged to participate in the on-campus interview program, which takes place each fall semester.
-Part-time 1Ls who plan to transfer to the full-time program after their first year are also encouraged to participate.
-The OCI program is an opportunity to interview with prospective employers who are seeking individuals for both summer and permanent positions.
+OCI is an opportunity to interview with prospective employers who are seeking individuals for both summer and permanent positions.
 Many of our part-time students have participated in this program in the past and have been successful in finding summer and permanent employment.
 A majority of the employers who participate are large law firms.
 Fall interviews begin in mid-August and continue for about six weeks.
-Other employers, such as the Army and Navy JAGs, interview on-campus throughout the year and are interested in interviewing evening students.
-In-depth information about the on-campus interview program is distributed to all students each spring and summer and can be found on the OCS website.
-If you have questions about your eligibility to participate in this program, contact firstname.lastname@example.org.
+Other employers, such as the Army and Navy JAGs, interview on-campus throughout the year.
+In-depth information about the on-campus interview process is distributed to all students each spring and summer and can be found on the CSO website.
+If you have questions about your eligibility to participate in this program, contact email@example.com.

 PUBLIC INTEREST & GOVERNMENT